Applied Computer Science - dual (Bachelor)

 • You want to hit the ground running and realise your potential in a forward-looking professional field.

-Both the technical and scientific basics are taught in the first two semesters.
+In the first two semesters, both the technical and scientific fundamentals are taught.
 From the third semester onwards, there is a wide range of compulsory electives to choose from.
-There are always practical modules in the cooperating enterprise.
-The final semester takes place entirely in the enterprise.
+There are always practical modules in the co-operating company.
+The final semester takes place entirely in the company.
 Students work intensively on a practical project and then write their Bachelor's thesis.

-Lots of basic knowledge and yet specialised -In addition to long-lasting basic knowledge, the university studies programme offers a wide range of electives in the following areas:
+Lots of basic knowledge and yet specialised - In addition to long-lasting basic knowledge, the degree programme offers a wide range of electives in the following areas:

 Embedded Systems